Eschatologue/CM_wiki/docs/gameplay/combat/basic.md

 If an effect moves your mount against its will while you're on it, you must succeed on a DC 10 Dexterity saving throw or fall off the mount, landing prone in a space within 5 feet of it.
 If you're knocked prone while mounted, you must make the same saving throw.

-If your mount is knocked prone, you can use your :dnd-rsc-reaction:Reaction to dismount it as it falls and land on your feet.
+If your mount is knocked prone, you can use your :rsc-reaction:Reaction to dismount it as it falls and land on your feet.
 Otherwise, you are dismounted and fall prone in a space within 5 feet it.

 ### Controlling a Mount